-In order to get a medical marijuana card, you have to provide medical records that show you have one or more of the “qualifying conditions
+In order to get a medical marijuana card, you have to provide medical records that show you have one or more of the qualifying conditions under Ohio law

 Doctors create medical records when they see you.
 Not all medical records are complete, so be sure that your records talk about the qualifying condition or conditions that you claim.
 Bills from your doctor, disability statements, or any form you fill out yourself are NOT medical records.